Search Results

 - 2025 Thyroid Awareness Month is here at TNTC!

+Check your thyroid for nodules!
 January is Thyroid Awareness Month!
 The thyroid is a small gland responsible for producing hormones that play a crucial role in many of the body’s systems — from cells and tissues, to organs like the heart, brain, liver, and kidneys.
 The thyroid helps regulate and control things like metabolism - how your body uses energy.
 It also involves other processes like regulating body temperature, heart rate and blood pressure.
 Dysfunction occurs when the thyroid produces either too much or too little thyroid hormone.
 Either can disrupt healthy functioning of vital organs — leading to a wide range of symptoms.
-Thyroid Nodules: Unexpected Discoveries by Physicians, Loved Ones, and Even Hairdressers!
-Everyday new thyroid nodules are discovered by their physicians, family, friends, and even their hairdressers!
+Thyroid Nodules: Unexpected Discoveries Everyday new thyroid nodules are discovered by their physicians, family, friends, and even their hairdressers!
 Some people have symptoms related to the size of the nodules, which directs them to seek medical consultation.
 Others have no symptoms but learn about these nodules after undergoing radiologic testing for different reasons.
 The majority of thyroid nodules are benign.
 Observe Thyroid Awareness Month!
 Take the Thyroid Neck Check Prepare : Grab a hand-held mirror and a glass of water.
 Position : Using the mirror, focus on the lower front area of your neck, above the collarbone, and below the voice box (larynx).
 This is where your thyroid gland is located.
 Perform the Check : Tip your head back, take a sip of water, and swallow.
 While swallowing, observe your neck in the mirror.
 Look for any bulges or protrusions.
 Remember, don't confuse the Adam's apple with the thyroid gland.
 Follow Up : If you notice any bulges, consult your physician.
 You might have an enlarged thyroid gland or a thyroid nodule.
 Share this flyer: Encourage Friends and Family to Get Tested If you know someone who frequently feels cold, has trouble sleeping, or experiences difficulty swallowing, it might be time to suggest they speak to their doctor about thyroid dysfunction.
 It's easy to overlook "small" issues like dry skin, but a thyroid test could lead to quicker treatment and better health outcomes.
-Request an appointment at the Thyroid Nodule Treatment Center!
 The most readily available modality for evaluating these is the ultrasound.
 The test is easily performed and avoids radiation exposure.
 The physician performed exam is much better than reviewing the still images saved on prior examinations.
 The study is easily repeated with no potential harm to the patient.
-Request an appointment at the Thyroid Nodule Treatment Center!
-Expertise in RFA: Dr. Richard Harding's 100+ Successful Treatments View TNTC's graphic data of successful RFA thyroid nodule volume reduction results Patient Success Stories Dr. Richard Harding has performed over 100 RFA treatments.
-With thyroid ultrasound there are several features in benign nodules that we like to identify to consider a lesion low risk of malignancy.
+Request an appointment at the Thyroid Nodule Treatment Center Expertise in RFA: Dr. Richard Harding's 100+ Successful Treatments TNTC's RFA thyroid nodule volume reduction results Patient Success Stories With thyroid ultrasound there are several features in benign nodules that we like to identify to consider a lesion low risk of malignancy.
 When some of these features are absent, the nodule would be considered indeterminate, or potentially at risk for malignancy.
 These nodules will be tested using a biopsy to help the physician guide therapy.
 Not all nodules have the favorable ultrasound characteristics, and yet they may prove benign on biopsy.
 Additionally, a small percentage of nodules can have favorable findings on ultrasound and yet can be found to have papillary thyroid cancer.
 It is for these reasons that routine surveillance ultrasound is initiated once a nodule grows to about 15 mm in largest dimension.
+Dr. Richard Harding is an exceptional surgeon specializing in endocrinology: Pioneering Techniques : Dr. Harding has introduced several innovative surgical techniques, including endoscopic transoral thyroidectomy, which leaves no visible scar, and radiofrequency ablation (RFA) for thyroid nodules.
+He was the first surgeon in Arizona to perform thyroid RFA and now also provides CellFX nsPFA treatment.
+Minimally Invasive Focus : He specializes in minimally invasive surgery, which allows for quicker recovery times, less scarring, and reduced pain for patients.
+His expertise spans various endocrine conditions, including thyroid, parathyroid, and adrenal surgeries.
+Extensive Experience : With over 30 years of experience in thyroid surgery and more than 25 years of performing minimally invasive procedures, Dr. Harding has honed his skills to provide the best possible outcomes for his patients.
+Comprehensive Care : Dr. Harding performs many diagnostic tests and minor procedures in his office, such as ultrasound-guided thyroid nodule biopsies, which allows for personalized and comprehensive care tailored to each patient's specific needs.
+Educational Contributions : He is a regional instructor and has been involved in teaching other surgeons his techniques, contributing to the advancement of the field.
+Recognition and Awards : Dr. Harding has been recognized for his excellence in surgery, including being voted Top Doctor by Phoenix Magazine and receiving the Surgeon of Excellence in Robotic Surgery award.
+Download TNTC Thyroid Self Check flyer PDF Press Release

 - What You Need to Know About the New CPT Codes for Percutaneous Radiofrequency Ablation of the Thyroid

 The 2025 CPT codes have a disappointing effect on insurance coverage for patients receiving thyroid nodule radiofrequency ablation (RFA).
 American Medical Association (AMA) RVS Update Committee (RUC) In January 2024, the American Medical Association (AMA) RVS Update Committee (RUC) evaluated two new reporting codes for valuation: 60660 for percutaneous radiofrequency ablation of thyroid nodules and 60661 as an add-on code for additional nodule(s).
 The Centers for Medicare & Medicaid Services (CMS) suggested adopting the RUC’s recommended values in the proposed CY 2025 Medicare Physician Fee Schedule (MPFS).
 Here are the key changes: New CPT Codes : Two new codes have been introduced specific to radiofrequency ablation techniques for thyroid nodules.
 The second code is reported only when additional lobes are treated.
 CPT code 60660 covers the ablation of one or more thyroid nodules in a single lobe or the isthmus, including imaging guidance.
 CPT code 60661 is an add-on code for the ablation of additional nodules in another lobe, including imaging guidance, radiofrequency.
 Valuation and Reimbursement : The Centers for Medicare & Medicaid Services (CMS) have accepted the recommended work Relative Value Units (RVUs) for these codes.
 This means that the reimbursement rates for these procedures have been updated to reflect their complexity and resource requirements.
 Single Use Limitation : CMS has directed that these codes be used only once per treatment session, regardless of the number of nodules treated in each lobe.
 This is different from previous codes for biopsy procedures, which allow separate reporting for each lesion.
 Impact on Billing Procedure : These changes aim to streamline the coding and billing process, ensuring that patients receive appropriate reimbursement for their treatments.
 The new codes are intended to standardize the reporting of thyroid nodule RFA procedures, making it easier for healthcare providers to document and bill for these services accurately.
 Impact on Insurance Coverage Over the last 5 years, numerous patients have been anticipating the development of this code to seek treatment with insurance coverage benefits.
-Regrettably, the new code has established reimbursement rates too low for RFA to remain financially viable in an outpatient clinic setting.
+The assignment of specific CPT codes represents acceptance of thyroid RFA as a procedural payment for the providing physician in an outpatient practice.
 Overall, the new CPT codes are designed to improve the accuracy and efficiency of billing for thyroid nodule RFA procedures.
 Ultimately this has negligible benefit to patients who will be required to supplement their insurance coverage in order to receive desirable, non-surgical alternatives to treat thyroid nodules and to preserve their thyroid functioning without requiring medication for the rest of their lives.
-Although the assignment of specific CPT® codes represents acceptance of thyroid RFA as a standard medical procedure, it does so without awarding sufficient insurance coverage to significantly increase its adoption.
+As of January 2025, the assignment of specific CPT® codes for percutaneous Radiofrequency Ablation of Thyroid Nodules represents acceptance of thyroid RFA as a procedural payment for the providing physician in an outpatient practice.
 Read more:

 - Dr. Harding Presents at The 2nd Annual North American Society for Interventional Thyroidology (NASIT) Meeting